plangrid/ReactiveLists/Guides/Getting Started.md

 final class PersonViewController: UITableViewController {
     var people: [Person]
     var tableViewDriver: TableViewDriver?
+                  .
+                  .
+                  .
+}
 ```

-This `Driver` will be responsible for updating your view when new data is available.
+`tableViewDriver` will be responsible for updating your view when new data is available.

 Next, you'll need to bind your new data to the `Driver` as it comes in.